Cybersquatting in B2B Ecommerce

 What can you do about it?

-While Corevist monitors all sites running Corevist Commerce for threats, you should consider running your own tests in parallel.
+While Corevist monitors all sites running on the Corevist Platform for threats, you should consider running your own tests in parallel.
 Searching for instances of cybersquatting should be part of your firm’s ongoing threat intelligence operations.
 The process for this should be something akin to the following.

 - Run your online and/or offline checks manually or via automated processes